Find out more about this service and how Hawksford can help you.

 Hawksford’s 60-year-old private client heritage makes us one of the most trusted names in fiduciary services for wealthy individuals and families from around the world.
 Generations of clients take confidence in our expert advice.

-Our vast experience gathered over many decades forms the perfect foundation for our family office services, which are managed by our specialist teams who work closely with clients and both their internal and external family advisers.
+Our vast experience gathered over many decades forms the perfect foundation for our private family office services, which are managed by our specialist teams who work closely with clients and both their internal and external family advisers.

-There is no single definition of a family office.
+There is no single definition of a private family office.
 We build a bespoke offering, tailored to each individual family.
 As the circumstances, needs and expectations of every family are unique, so every family office must also be unique.

 Our role as your family office